 Jacqueline Bierhorst, Project Director Digital Radio Netherlands, Consultant Flemish Government, Department of Culture, Youth and Media, Member Steering Board WorldDAB

 Jacqueline Bierhorst has been a pioneer in commercial radio since 1987, specialised in distribution, marketing and content.
 She has a strong track record in launching and leading successful commercial television and radio channels in The Netherlands and Belgium.
 From 2011 till 2015 she was project leader on the rollout of the DAB+ network in The Netherlands for all commercial broadcasters, launched on September 1st, 2013.
 Since 2015 she is project director Digital Radio NL, a collaboration between public and commercial broadcasters and the Ministry of Economic Affairs.
 Coordinating involvement all stakeholders and joint marketing of Digital Radio/DAB+ in The Netherlands.
 Jacqueline is a member of the WorldDAB Steering Board and since 2017 also a consultant of the Flemish Government, Department of Culture, Youth and Media on the introduction of DAB+ in Flanders.

 Johan Bouciqué, Head of Media, Department of Culture, Youth, Sports and Media, Flemish Government

 Johan holds a law degree from KU Leuven and an LLM in EU and International law from UCL.
-For 9 years, he worked for Belgian’s incumbant telephone operator on product managment, regulation and strategy (including digital TV).
+For 9 years, he worked for Belgian’s incumbent telephone operator on product management, regulation and strategy (including digital TV).
 Since 2005, Johan has been working for the Flemish Government.
 Johan is media advisor and head of the media team at the Department for Culture, Youth, and Media in support of the Flemish Minister of Media, focussing on policy, regulation and strategy.

 Emmanuel Boutterin, President SNRL (National Union of Community Radios)